 Tracking time is one of the most important efforts you’ll have to commit to once you start the private label with FBA.
-Your supply will inevitably run out, and if you don't want to frustrate your customers, you’ll have to know exactly when to re-order.
-To do so, you’ll need to know how long the production, shipping, and completion into the FBA warehouses last.
+Your supply will inevitably run out, and if you don’t want to frustrate your customers, you’ll have to know exactly when to re-order.
+To do so, you’ll need to know how long the production, shipping, and completion of the FBA warehouses last.

 If your suppliers manufacturing facilities are located in China, there’s another thing to pay attention to – Chinese holidays.
 Make sure to quickly Google the Chinese holiday schedule.
 During these holidays, factories don’t work.
 Sometimes for weeks at a time.
 This will help you to more accurately plan your inventory and orders.

 - Make great product photos.
-Your product photos should be of high-quality and shot from several angles.
+Your product photos should be of high quality and shot from several angles.
 Some of the sellers include 360-degree photos to drive more sales.
-Don't forget that a white background is required on the main product photo.
+Don’t forget that a white background is required on the main product photo.

 - Write an informative title, bullet points, and product description.
 Rember those keywords you’ve used while researching the market and product opportunities with DataHawk?
-Now is the time to incorporate them in your text.
+Now is the time to incorporate them into your text.

 When your products are at FBA warehouses and you are done building your product listing, it’s time to launch your product.
 Log into your DataHawk account and start tracking it as soon as possible.
 See how many sales you make per day, assess the profit margin, and stay on top of the current market developments.